Vintage Images Of American History

 The French And Indian War (1754 - 1763)

 The French and Indian War began in 1754 because of a territorial dispute between the British and French Empires over the Ohio River Valley, as both nations wanted the area to expand their settlements across that region and beyond.
 The French and Indian War was a seven-year war of attrition between the British and the French forces, in which each side had been supported by various native American Indians.
 The French and Indian War finally concluded with a British victory in 1763, immediately after which, the Peace Treaty of Paris was concluded in the same year.
 The new treaty stated that France must submit all previously held territories in mainland North America.
-As a consequence, the new treaty provided the British crown with greater territories and the freedom to expand into new regions within the New World.
+As a result, the new treaty provided the British crown with more territories and the freedom to expand into new regions within the New World.
 However, when the war concluded, the British parliament implemented new frontier policies and levied various new taxes upon the Thirteen Colonies, which were partly undertaken to compensate for the enormous cost of that war to the British Empire.

-The Original Thirteen Colonies
+The Thirteen Colonies

 The original thirteen British colonies were Massachusetts, New Hampshire, Rhode Island, Connecticut, New York, Pennsylvania, Delaware, New Jersey, Maryland, Virginia, North Carolina, South Carolina, and Georgia.
-The Thirteen colonies had adopted the political and legal systems that were advocated by the then dominant English-speaking protestant Christian people.
-Following the French and Indian War (between 1754 and 1763) the British parliament decided to impose a series of new laws and increased taxes upon the Thirteen Colonies, this action was taken partly due to the cost of that war to the British treasury, but also, the British Crown considered this decree to be just and lawful, since in their opinion the Thirteen Colonies had benefitted greatly from the protection of British troops during the French and Indian War.
-However, the Thirteen Colonies had viewed the increased taxes imposed upon them as unconstitutional and unfair.
-Therefore, those colonies had categorically rejected the new laws.
-Over time, the relationship between the British and the American colonies deteriorated, and the political altercations between them escalated over time, in the year 1775, the Thirteen Colonies collectively decided to demand their independence from the British government.
-However, this request was refused by the British parliament, a repudiation that had partly precipitated the American Revolutionary War that occurred between April 1775 to July 1783 and concluded in a resounding victory for the Thirteen Colonies.The Boston Tea Party
+The Thirteen Colonies had adopted the political and legal systems that were advocated by the dominant English-speaking protestant Christians.
+Following the French and Indian War (1754 - 1763), the British parliament decided to impose a series of new laws and increased taxes upon the Thirteen Colonies.
+It is said that this action was taken partly due to the cost of that war to the British treasury.
+But also, the British Crown considered this decree to be just and lawful, since in their opinion, the Thirteen Colonies had benefitted greatly from the protection of British troops during the French and Indian War.
+However, the Thirteen Colonies had categorically rejected the new laws, stating that the increased taxes imposed upon them were unconstitutional and unfair.
+As a result, the relationship between the two nations quickly deteriorated, and over time, the political altercations between them continued to escalate until the inevitable historic encounter.The Boston Tea Party

-Due to the rebellious actions of the Boston Tea Party, in 1774, the British parliament responded with a punitive law called the ‘Intolerable Acts’ which revoked Massachusetts of its historic right of self-government, and then placed Massachusetts under British imperial military rule.
-The Thirteen Colonies responded by expressing extreme outrage to this British legislation, and as a result, that Act and other tax related issues place upon them by the British was debated amongst the 13 Colonies on which they concluded that since they had no political representation within the British Parliament, they had viewed the British as a foreign government, and therefore, such enforcements of taxations and laws upon them, without first going through the 13 Colonies' legislative powers was deemed by the Colonies as unconstitutional.
-As a result, colonialists protestors began marching around their towns famously uttering the words, no taxations without representations, and they had resolved never to pay the British taxes which had been imposed upon them.
-This bitter contention between the two nations, had led to escalating tensions that contributed to the American Revolutionary War (1775 - 1783).The American Revolutionary War (1775 - 1783)
+Due to the rebellious actions of the Boston Tea Party, in 1774, the British parliament responded with a punitive law called the ‘Intolerable Acts’ which revoked Massachusetts of its historic right of self-government and then placed Massachusetts under British imperial military rule.
+The Thirteen Colonies responded by expressing extreme outrage and refused to comply with the new legislation.
+Additionally, the American colonies had refused to pay the controversial new taxes that were forced on them by the British government.
+Furthermore, the 13 Colonies had concluded that since Britain was a foreign nation and they had no political representation within the British Parliament, the colonies deemed the new laws of increased taxation, and the Intolerable Acts, as unconstitutional.
+As a result, American protestors began marching around their hometowns, shouting vociferously the famous words, no taxations without representations, and they had resolved never to pay the British taxes which had been imposed upon them.
+This bitter disagreement between the two nations led to escalating tensions, and by 1775, the Thirteen Colonies decided to demand their independence from the British government.
+However, this request was refused by the British parliament, and it was this repudiation that had partly precipitated the American Revolutionary War (April 1775 - July 1783), which concluded in a great victory for the Thirteen Colonies, and this event had marked the birth of the United States of America.The American Revolutionary War (1775 - 1783)

 Although the American Revolution actually began in 1765, the American Revolutionary War was started by a historical event on 19 April 1775, and years later, this incident evoked the famous phrase, the shot heard round the world, taken from a famous poem that was written by American writer Ralph Waldo Emerson in 1837.
 In that pivotal moment on 19 April 1775, the British soldiers, who were then referred to as lobsterbacks because of their red coats, began exchanging gunfire at Lexington and Concord in Massachusetts with the local antagonistic colonial militia.
 This infamous encounter had led to the start of the great war between the British Empire and the American colonials, who were seeking their independence from British rule.
 In the American Revolutionary War, the American Colonies were provided with ample support by their revenge driven allies France, Spain, and the Netherlands, whose combined forces eventually won a historic victory for the United Colonies over the British forces.
 When the war concluded, the Treaty of Paris was signed in Paris on 3 September 1783, between representatives (including signatory Benjaman Franklin) of the United Colonies, and the representatives of King George III of Britian, but also, representatives of King Louis XVI of France, and King Charles III of Spain.The First President Of America

 In 1854, America witnessed the birth of Republicanism, which was a political group that was founded and named after the Jeffersonian party, and later it became known as the Republican Party.
 Republicanism is perceived by many to be the golden child of the Founding Fathers (George Washington, Benjamin Franklin, Thomas Jefferson, John Adams, Alexander Hamilton, James Madison and John Jay), also known as the principle seven who had signed the Declaration of Independence.
-Republicanism is viewed by certain Academics as a political ideological excellence that lives in the mind of those faithfuls, who religiously pursue its never-ending refinement, as they would a tantalizingly but elusive dream.
+Republicanism is viewed by certain Academics as a political ideological excellence that lives in the minds of faithfuls, who religiously pursue its never-ending refinement, as they would a tantalizing but elusive dream.
 General George Washington (born 1732 - died 1799) was a military officer and a statesman, who had famously led the United States Army to a great victory against the British Empire in 1783.
 Then several years later, George Washington ran as a nonpartisan candidate for the Presidency of America, and consequently, Washington was historically elected as the first President of the United States of America on 30 April 1789.
 Although America was a free independent nation, nonetheless, during this era the British parliament continued to regard the American colonies as a sphere of influence.
 In that era the British Empire was America's largest and most important trading partner, and as such, the British government had maintained a controversial policy known as mercantilism, which was a series of complex international trading laws that had ensured that Britain exported far more goods to the United States than it received.
 Given that the British Empire was in possession of many colonies across the world at that particular time in history, such trading policies had provided Britain with an important political leverage over the United States for several generations.The African Slave Trade

 The European immigrants that settled in America in the 16th and 17th century was able to procure vast areas of land without financial costs, alternatively, those European settlers were able to purchase land cheaply.
 Many of the ambitious landowners had a great requirement to employ workers to be involved in land cultivation and building infrastructure, as well as a wide variety of other types of work.
 The population of the new colonies expanded rapidly fuelled by a great influx of European immigrants, some of which were fleeing from religious persecution, others were adventures and pioneers, but many were in search of a better life with greater opportunities for themselves and their families.
 The African slave trade officially began in America in August 1619, in Jamestown, Virginia, North America, however, some academics argue that the Americans had begun exploiting African slaves from a much earlier time in history.
 The slave trade was undertaken within each of the Thirteen Colonies which eventually founded the United States of America.
 Over hundreds of years millions of African people were systematically kidnapped, and then forced onto European and American ships to be trafficked across the Atlantic Ocean to other countries, but particularly to America, where they were enslaved and oppressed for profit, while being prevented from any human and civil rights, as millions of them endured untold indignities and abuse on a daily bases over many centuries.
-At that time in American history under colonial law a slave could be purchased or sold, and then treated as property including all descendants of a slave.
+At that time in American history under colonial law a slave could be purchased or sold and then treated as property including all descendants of a slave.
 The topic about how the United States of America became such a wealthy and powerful nation far surpassing the other advanced economies across the world within a relatively short period of time, is still a controversial debate amongst many contemporary historians and academics, with some individuals arguing that the African slave trade was a significant contributory factor to America's flourishing economy over hundreds of years.
 The question is to what extent did the knock-on effects of the Atlantic slave trade (African slave trade), over many hundreds of years contribute to America's current standing.
 With some academics asserting that once first position has been attained, it is far easier from that pinnacle to manipulate the various levers at your disposal, which may or may not affect other nations negatively or positively in order to maintain that coveted first place position.

 .jpg)